-The right insurance coverage for livestock farms
+The right farm insurance coverage for livestock farms

 When it comes to insuring your livestock farm, you can opt for a comprehensive policy to cover your business, but you might need extra individual coverage for specific operations, too.
 After all, there can be a variety of needs, risks and consequences to consider when groups of animals are involved.
-Different farms can call for different coverages, so the first step is to isolate your unique livestock insurance needs.
+Different farms can call for different farm insurance, so the first step is to isolate your unique livestock insurance needs.

 Blanket coverage or individual coverage?

 Blanket coverage is intended to cover a farm’s property, from livestock to equipment and structures.
-However, it doesn’t mean you can trust everything to be covered and accounted for – it’s up to you to ensure that you have the appropriate amount of coverage for each of the assets on your farm.
+However, it doesn’t mean you can trust everything to be covered and accounted for – it’s up to you to ensure that you have the appropriate amount of farm insurance coverage for each of the assets on your farm.
 If you don’t calculate correctly, you could run into trouble when you suffer a loss.

-The Farm Choice policy – a part of the Northbridge Insurance Agriculture Solution – combines a range of insurance requirements in one policy, covering assets like farm buildings and contents to general and personal liability.
+The Farm Choice policy – a part of the Northbridge Insurance Agriculture Solution – combines a range of farm insurance requirements in one policy, covering assets like farm buildings and contents to general and personal liability.
 However, every farm is different, so there are plenty of ways to customize the plan, including extra bundles for the type of livestock you raise.

-If you don’t calculate your farm assets correctly, you could run into trouble when you suffer a loss.
+If you don’t calculate your farm assets correctly, you could run into trouble when you suffer a loss. tweet

 The basics: coverage to keep your farm protected